The Benefits of Becoming a Member

 • DO NOT strike a match, use telephones, switch on/off appliances, lights, or even a flashlight in the area where you smell gas.
 These items can produce sparks that might ignite the gas and cause an explosion.

-• CALL your Local Distribution Company immediately
+• CALL 911 and/or your Local Distribution Company immediately

 • DO NOT assume someone else will report the condition.
 Provide the exact location, including cross streets.